Armour in the 18th century: Body armour after 1700

 In Sweden, Charles XII (r.
 1697–1718) abandoned all defensive armour for his cavalry as he favoured aggressive charges at high speed.
-The English had no horsemen with cuirasses at the beginning of the 18th century, although they were reintroduced in 1707 to be worn under the coats.
+Duke Marlborough, who commanded the British troops during the War of the Spanish Succession, also ordered the abandonment of breast and back plates in 1702, although he would reissue breast plates a few years later, to be worn under the coats.
+Russia lacked heavy cavalry in any form until von Münnich's reforms in the early 1730s, relying entirely on dragoons and auxiliaries instead.

 A type of leg protection were massive leather boots for cuirassiers, protecting the wearer already during the charge, which happened knee-to-knee.
 However, they were so cumbersome that the soldier had trouble to mount his horse and, even more problematic, making it nearly impossible for him to walk after dismounting.
 Hence, a cuirassier fighting on foot "was as much use as a dead man."

 One piece of armour which continued to be worn was the gorget, although its size was rapidly decreasing.
 It was not intended to offer protection, but rather to display the high rank of its wearer.

 In Poland, some gorgets had applications bearing scenes of Christian iconography, like Virgin Mary or saints.
 They "functioned symbolically as a 'spiritual buckler'."